 Software Required: Access to MyLeo and MyLeo Apps such as D2L Brightspace, Gee Library Search Engine also word processing programs like MS Word or Google docs.
-Also access to Zoom platform.
+Also, access the Zoom platform.

-Optional Texts and/or Materials: Other readings may be assigned throughout this course.
+Optional Texts and materials: Other readings may be assigned throughout this course.